An anterior cruciate ligament (ACL) tear is an injury to the ligament in your knee that keeps your shinbone from sliding forward.

 - overextending your knee joint

-- fast direction changes
+- changing direction fast

-- speed changes while running
+- changing speed while running

-An ACL tear needs to be examined by an orthopedic surgeon or a knee specialist.
+An ACL tear needs to be examined by an orthopedic surgeon or knee specialist.
 The doctor will review your medical history and ask how you injured yourself.
 The physical exam typically includes observing your knee’s stability and range of movement.
 Your doctor may also order the following tests:

 - An X-ray will help determine whether there are any broken bones.

-- Refrain from physical activities until you have seen a doctor.
+- Refrain from physical activities.

 - Keep your leg still using a splint.